This Corporate Governance Report has been written with the Quoted Companies Alliance (“QCA”) Corporate Governance Code in mind.

 The performance of the Board was measured during the year in conjunction with an external consultancy; alongside the Chair’s own assessment, in part via reference to the Company’s achievement of its strategic goals.
 The performance of the Chair is assessed

 The Board has in place a short-term plan to be instigated in the event of the loss or incapacity of the key roles of Chief Executive or Chief Financial Officer.
 The Board continually assesses the candidacy of staff with respect to succession planning, both within the Company and for future Executive Management vacancies.
 Senior Managers are invited to attend Board meetings to both observe, present, and discuss topics in their area of responsibility.
-A formal talent development and succession plan has being formulated to ensure that the loss of any of the Executive Directors will not negatively impact the business.
+A talent development and succession plan has being formulated to ensure that the loss of any of the Executive Directors will not negatively impact the business.

 They are embodied in three words which describe the core values of the Company:

 These values are applied consistently to employee personal development and training programs and form a central part of the Company’s day to day operation.

 By adhering to these values, the Board believes that the Company will maintain a healthy corporate culture, focusing upon what is important, whilst taking a balanced approach to achieving its goals.

-Infection prevention is a vital yet complex area of healthcare, and healthcare providers can be reluctant to put their trust in new products and change.
+Infection prevention is a vital yet complex area of healthcare, and healthcare providers can be reluctant to change and put their trust in new products.
 The Board feels that if an honest and straightforward approach is taken, whilst supporting customers through the process of adopting new products, the Company can best achieve its goals.